 Additionally, lung cancers can be further categorized as:

 - Primary – This type of cancer originates in the lungs.

 - Secondary – This type of lung cancer travels to the lungs from another area of the body and is referred to by the place it originated.
 Cancers in the lungs can metastasize to other areas as well.

 Tampa General Hospital is a leading destination for patients who have been diagnosed with lung cancer.
 Our team, which includes radiation oncologists, surgeons, and other specialists, takes a collaborative approach to treatment and creates individualized plans to help lung cancer patients maintain their quality of life and provide the highest likelihood for a positive outcome.
-For a physician referral, please call (813) 844-2200 or use our Physician Finder tool.
+For a physician referral, use our Physician Finder tool or call (813) 844-2200.